kpsdev1/blackjack/README.md

 ![Welcome text that loads when the game is started. ](readme-docs/images/welcome.png)

+### Rules section
-- After the user enters there name they will see a greeting message with their name and tell them to read the rules this will be printed out like a typewriter.
+- After the user enters their name they will see a greeting message with their name and tell them to read the rules this will be printed out like a typewriter.
 - Then the user will seee all the rules of this BlackJack table, these will aslo be printed out like a typewriter.
 - Below the rules they will bes asked if they want ready for the cards to be dealt. if they awaqnt to play and are ready the user can type **Y**.
 If they do not wish to play and want to leave they can type **N** to leave.